d9pouces/RubyMarshal/README.md

 ```

-The default Writer class is customizable to write extra Python classes:
+The default Writer class is customizable to write custom Python classes:

 ```python3
     from rubymarshal.writer import writes, Writer